crmorgan/nservicebus-intro/README.md

-# NServiceBus Retail Demo with .NET Core
+# NServiceBus Retail Demo
 **With .NET Core, Docker, and RabbitMQ**

 This is a sample project that gives you and introduction into to building distributed systems with NServiceBus.
-The project is based on Particular's tutorial at https://docs.particular.net/tutorials/intro-to-nservicebus/3-multiple-endpoints but is using NServiceBus version 7, Docker containers, and RabbitMQ as the transport.
+The project is based on Particular's [Multiple Endpoints](https://docs.particular.net/tutorials/intro-to-nservicebus/3-multiple-endpoints) using .NET Core, Docker containers, and RabbitMQ.

+The sample project is an e-commerce site where you can order some products.
+You will be building microservices for Sales, Billing and Shipping.

-An accompanying slide deck that introduces some of the concepts of distributed systems and Service Oriented Architecure is also available at https://www.slideshare.net/ChrisMorgan8/introduction-to-microservices-with-nservice-bus.
+An accompanying slide deck that introduces some of the concepts of distributed systems and Service Oriented Architecure is available at https://www.slideshare.net/ChrisMorgan8/introduction-to-microservices-with-nservice-bus.

 Each of the steps in this exercise have fully completed source code or you can start with the solution in the `exercise` folder and code along.